 How to treat thrush in horses with Banixx

-For a simple case of thrush, applying Banixx as a thrush treatment/remedy, right onto the frog, may get the job done.
+For a mild case of thrush, applying Banixx as a thrush treatment/remedy, right onto the frog area, may get the job done.
 It's best to keep the horse's foot held in your hand to allow Banixx to penetrate the tissue and do its work.

 But, for more advanced thrush infections or chronic thrush, where the fungus lives in the many cracks and crevices of the hoof, a simple splash of liquid will roll right over these hidden places and never get the chance to penetrate.
 For this reason, when dealing with chronic thrush in horses, we recommend the use of a medicine boot, whether it's home-made or an off-shelf product.

 An alternative to a medicine boot, that works well for many, is a disposable baby diaper fastened in place with duct tape or an old (clean) saline bag easily obtained from your vet.
 This "boot' then is used in order to keep the hoof awash in Banixx (to separate the hoof from the infection) and to keep the hoof out of the unclean environment in which most horses live.

 Method of Application